Top 20 Albums of 2004

 (Def Jux)

-It’s a terrible cliché but this album, Since We Last Spoke, evokes strong, happy memories.
-I am beginning to think that the only way I’ve managed to remember past events in my life is through songs.
-I use songs to bookmark particular instances, feelings, journeys and people in my life.
-The hip-hop producer’s instrumental jam “Since We Last Spoke” and downtempo ballad “Making Days Longer” are songs that will earmark chapter 2004 for me forever.
+It’s perhaps a cliché, but this album, Since We Last Spoke, evokes strong, happy memories.
+I tend to remember past events in my life through songs, bookmarking particular instances, feelings, journeys and people in my life.
+Hip-hop producer RJD2’s instrumental jam “Since We Last Spoke” and downtempo ballad “Making Days Longer” are songs that will earmark chapter 2004 for me forever.
 Believe me, I could spout out rivers of memories that have burned into my mind while listening to RJD2 this year.
 And that’s exactly why this album and these two songs have come to mean such good things to me.
 It’s my 27th year squeezed into seven minutes. — Ayn Averett

 14. The Dears – No Cities Left

 It would be easy to start dissecting the title of the Dears’ breakthrough record into a political allegory, but that would mean having to ignore the substance of one of the most amazing records of the year.
-Having gained acclaim already as an import CD released the year prior, No Cities Left hit the ground in the States running.
-Most often compared to the Smiths and Blur, the Dears is a six piece band from Canada created by genius guru Murray Lightburn (in the biggest case of “that’s what he looks like?” ever).
-Lightburn’s agonizing in the studio over each and every track on each and every song paid off in a big way.
+Having gained acclaim already as an import CD released the year prior, No Cities Left hit the ground running in the states.
+Most often compared to the Smiths and Blur, the Dears is a six-piece band from Canada created by genius guru Murray Lightburn.
+His agonizing in the studio over each and every track on each and every song paid off in a big way.
 One listen to “Lost in the Plot” or “We Can Have It” prove the band has the goods to not only back up, but also dispel the Smiths comparisons as they have an incredible talent all their own. – Terrance Terich

 (Elektra)